lastmjs/enable-cryptocurrency-in-funding-yml/README.md

 | Ethereum | `ethereum: ADDRESS | NAME` |

 The `NAME` for the `ethereum` field would be an [`ENS`](https://ens.domains/) name that resolves to the correct address.

+## Result

+Bitcoin and Ethereum would have a native home with GitHub Sponsors.
+This would help raise awareness of cryptocurrency as a viable way to fund open source projects.
+Donations could come in through individual contributors clicking on the `Sponsor` button and manually paying out, or other projects could parse out the addresses and provide automated solutions for donating cryptocurrency.